Infinite Row Model

 Example 1: Auto Pagination Page Size, Large Infinite Block Size

 This example is the recommended approach.
 The infinite block size is larger than the pages size, so the grid loads data for a few pages, allowing the user to hit 'next' a few times before a server sided call is needed.

 Example 2: Equal Pagination Page Size and Large Infinite Block Size

 This example demonstrates having the page and block sizes equal.
 Here the server is hit every time a new page is navigated to.

-The infinite row model does not use overlays like the Client-side Row Model.
-It does not use 'loading' overlay as rows load in blocks as it would be wrong to hide all the grid because some rows are getting loaded.
+The infinite row model does not use overlays like the Client-Side Row Model.
+It does not use 'loading' overlay as rows load in blocks and it would be wrong to hide all the grid because some rows are getting loaded.
 The grid does not use 'no rows' overlay as the 'no rows' could be because you have a filter set, and a grid with a filter shows an empty grid when no rows pass the filter.